microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Split-MgEntitlementManagementConnectedOrganization.md

 ## SYNTAX

 ```
-Split-MgEntitlementManagementConnectedOrganization -ByIdentitySource
+Split-MgBetaEntitlementManagementConnectedOrganization -ByIdentitySource
  [-ConnectedOrganization <IMicrosoftGraphConnectedOrganization[]>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Split elements of one or more Azure AD entitlement management connected organizations, returned by Get-MgEntitlementManagementConnectedOrganization, to simplify reporting.
+Split elements of one or more Azure AD entitlement management connected organizations, returned by Get-MgBetaEntitlementManagementConnectedOrganization, to simplify reporting.

 ## EXAMPLES